Athens & Acropolis

 Thanks to Alcibiades, Athens would fall to the Spartans in 404 BC.
 The Peloponnesian war was over with Spartan victory – or so it seemed.
 One would expect all Athenians to be slaughtered or enslaved, but Sparta did not do that.
 Instead, they allowed Athenians self-rule, albeit under a Spartan system of oligarchy.
 A council called the 30 Tyrants overlooked every move of the Athenian government.
 That would be a big mistake.
 Given virtually unlimited authority, the 30 Tyrants went on a rampage, killing and torturing all who were suspected of plotting a rebellion.
 The hedonistic lifestyle of the Athenians was regarded as decadent by the Spartans.
 They expected every city under them to practise their system of austerity, laconism, social engineering and class distinction.
 Spartan society was divided into 3 classes – the elite warrior class, the independent craftsmen and farmers and lastly, the Helots or slaves who tilled the land.

 Victorious Sparta extended its influence on the Athenian Empire, imposing their values and system on them.
-It has been reported that a basic Spartan dish is a black broth made from pigs’ legs and blood seasoned with salt and vinegar.
+It has been reported that a basic Spartan dish was a black broth made from pigs’ legs and blood seasoned with salt and vinegar.
 Spartan austerity, inflexibility, the Draconian system and probably their cuisine as well, did not appeal to the rest of Greece.
 Under Sparta, nobody could question authority or exercise his creativity.
 Art was deemed frivolous and there was no place in Spartan society for the weak.

 Just one year after Athens fell in 403 BC, the Athenians started a rebellion and the 30 Tyrants were vanquished.
 The states of Thebes and Corinth also embarked on the path of rebellion, put off by Sparta’s air of superiority and totalitarianism.
 In 371 BC, the Spartan army was defeated in Leuctra by the allied forces.
 Then, helped by Thebes, the Helots broke free from their Spartan masters and founded a new state, Messene, pushing the Spartans further back.
 For many generations, Sparta had enslaved the Helots and depended on them to provide agricultural produce while their own men joined the army.
 The independence of the Helots dealt a huge blow to Sparta’s ability to be self sufficient.
 Meanwhile, Sparta’s process of weeding out the weak and setting rules for procreation caused the population to dwindle.
 Detecting weakness, Thebes invaded.
 In 362 BC, the Theban army met the Spartans at Mantinea.
 To the surprise of everyone, the Spartans did not learn from their mistakes and used the same tactics that lost them the battle at Leuctra earlier.
 Not surprisingly, they lost the battle again and retreated to a tiny corner of their island, becoming a living museum, never to exert its influence on the Peloponnesia again.